envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Don't have journal comments
+##### Are you avoiding journal comments in your code?

 Journal comments that track changes are redundant when using version control systems.
 They become outdated quickly and add unnecessary noise to the codebase.
 Modern version control systems provide better tools for tracking changes and their authors.

 **Bad:**
 ```javascript